What does this do?

 This will get you the bleeding-edge syntax highlighting for C, C++, Objective-C, and Objective-C++.
 Which means your theme will be able to color your code better.
 This used to be a fix, but then VS Code starting using it as the official source for C and C++ highlighting.

 NOTE: The default VS Code theme does not color much.
-Use a theme like one of the following to benefit from the changes:
+Switch to the Dark+ theme (installed by default) or use a theme like one of the following to benefit from the changes:

 How do I use it?